kingluddite/web-dev-notes/frontend/gatsby/udemy/358n-gatsby-tutorial-and-projects-course/section-02-gatsby-tutorial/10-create-pages.md

     - `/blog`
     - `/products`
     - `/junk`
-        + The 404 shows differently on development and it gives us info we need as a developer but you can also preview the production 404 by clicking link in page not found dev
+        + The 404 shows differently on development and it gives us info we need as a developer
+          * But you can also preview the production 404 by clicking link in page not found dev
+          * Or `$ gatsby build` and `$ gatsby source` to see production in development